corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/metering-collector.md

 Corda Enterprise nodes record metering data regardless of whether the Metering Collection Tool is installed on the node.
 {{< /note >}}

+You can also collecting metering data for one or more nodes using the [Metering client](metering-rpc.md).

 ## Overview

 The Metering Collection Tool provides a mechanism for collecting metering data from both normal nodes and notaries running Corda Enterprise.